hpzju/kb.knoconida.com/docs/L2-CS/FullStack/JavaScript/JavaScript.md

   - Closures
     - A closure can also access the variables of its outer function even after the function has returned.
 This allows the returned function to maintain access to all the resources of the outer function.
   - Ref: [Understanding Scope in JavaScript](https://scotch.io/tutorials/understanding-scope-in-javascript)

+- let, const, var

+  - `const` means that the identifier can’t be reassigned.
+  - `let` used only in the block it’s defined in
+  - `var`
+    - declarations are globally scoped or function scoped,
+    - variables can be re-declared and updated
+    - variables can be used before declare by hoisting mechanism.

 ---